The rise of the Work Engineer: Why CIOs are now designing work

 The shift is no longer about observing work through dashboards.
 It is about shaping work in motion.

-The Work OS becomes core infrastructure
+The Work Operating System becomes core infrastructure

 It provides visibility into: